Highway to Hell (song): Production

 "Highway to Hell" was produced by Mutt Lange as part of the album by the same name, and his work is regarded as a significant factor in delivering one of the classic AC/DC albums, the emergence of the double-guitar sound, which was later perfected on Back in Black, and improved backing vocals with Malcolm Young, joined by Cliff Williams for the first time.

 Legacy

 "Highway to Hell" won the 'Most Played Australian Work Overseas' category at the 2009 APRA Awards.
 In 2013, an internet campaign attempted to get it to number one in the UK Christmas singles chart.

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "Highway to Hell" was ranked number 40.

+It was the namesake for the JoJo's Bizarre Adventure Stand in the manga Stone Ocean.

 In 2020, The Guardian ranked the song number seven on their list of the 40 greatest AC/DC songs, and in 2021, Kerrang ranked the song number five on their list of the 20 greatest AC/DC songs.

+It was the theme song for the WWE's Summerslam 1998 PPV show, and it was used in a vignette highlighting the main event match between Stone Cold Steve Austin and The Undertaker for the WWF Championship.

+In 2025, the song placed 31 in the Triple J Hottest 100 of Australian Songs.

+Popular culture

+The song has been used many times in popular culture, including in movies such as Little Nicky (2000), School of Rock (2003), Wild Hogs (2007), Percy Jackson & the Olympians: The Lightning Thief (2010), Iron Man 2 (2010) and Megamind (2010).

+The song is also used in television shows such as The Simpsons, Glee, Family Guy, Supernatural and Blue Bloods.

+In pro wrestling, the song was used as the theme song for SummerSlam (1998) by WWE mostly for Stone Cold Steve Austin vs. The Undertaker.
+And in Extreme Championship Wrestling, wrestler Matthew Hyson aka Spike Dudley used the song as his entrance music during his time in the company.